 1st Geneva Convention – wounded and sick in the field

-Geneva Convention (I) for the Amelioration of the Condition of the Wounded and Sick in Armed Forces in the Field, 12 August 1949.
+Geneva Convention (I) for the Amelioration of the Condition of the Wounded and Sick in Armed Forces in the Field, August 12, 1949.

-The undersigned, Plenipotentiaries of the Governments represented at the Diplomatic Conference which met in Geneva from April 21 to August 12, 1949, with a view to revising the Geneva Convention for the Amelioration of the Condition of the Wounded and Sick in Armies in the Field of July 27, 1929, have agreed as follows:
+The undersigned, Plenipotentiaries of the Governments represented at the Diplomatic Conference which met in Geneva from April 21 to August 12, 1949 with a view to revising the Geneva Convention for the Amelioration of the Condition of the Wounded and Sick in the Armies in the Field of July 27, 1929, have agreed as follows:

 CHAPTER I. GENERAL PROVISIONS